Skip to content

 messages.append({"role": "assistant", "content": complete_first_answer})

-3. Then, craft the 2nd message to the assistant.
-Append a new message object to messages with the user’s next question as follows:
+3. Craft the second message to the assistant - append a new message object to messages with the user's next question as follows:

 # --- 2) SECOND CALL (non-streamed): Print just the text ---------------------